TomHodson/tomhodson.github.com/_posts/2023-06-22-tqdm_and_printing_in_notebooks.md

 ---
 title: Progress bars and log output in Jupyter notebooks
-excerpt:
+excerpt: |
+    How to get an updatable message printing a tqdm progress bar.
 layout: post
 image: /assets/blog/progress_bars/bar.png
 thumbnail: /assets/blog/progress_bars/thumbnail.png
+image_class: invertable
 alt: An image of a nice animated progress bar in a jupyter notebook output cell.
 ---
-I wanted to have just one updateable line of output that would play nicely with a tqdm progress bar.
+I wanted to have just one updatable line of output that would play nicely with a tqdm progress bar.
 After playing around with `print(s, end="\r")` I settled on using `Ipython.display` with a handle.
 The problem with the print approach is that it doesn't work when the output is shorter than the previous line.

 ```python
 import time